 The basic concepts of meteorology and climatology are introduced.
 Atmospheric temperature, pressure, winds, moisture, and air masses and storms are systematically covered, followed by an overview of the major climates and ecosystems of the earth.
 Environmental problems related to weather, climate, and ecosystems are considered throughout.
 The lab portion of weather and climate is an activity-related treatment of the basic components of meteorology and climatology.
 Specific topics covered are similar to the lecture.

-n this course, students examine the basic physical and biological systems of planet Earth, including the atmosphere, oceans, landforms, soils, and ecosystems.
-Emphasis is placed on understanding the distribution, scale, and dynamic inter-relationships and processes which shape the physical and biological landscape, as well as the ways in which humans alter the environment and are, in turn, affected by the environment.
+Students examine the basic physical and biological systems of planet Earth, including the atmosphere, oceans, landforms, soils, and ecosystems.
+Emphasis is placed on understanding the distribution, scale, and dynamic inter-relationships and processes, which shape the physical and biological landscape as well as the ways in which humans alter the environment and are, in turn, affected by the environment.

-An introductory level course giving a general overview of the land and people.
-Topics discussed will include the physical environment, cultural characteristics and the various ways people live and make their living.
-Attention will be focused upon the relationships which exist between location, the physical environment and human activity.
+Students are provided a general overview of the land and people.
+Topics discussed may include the physical environment, cultural characteristics and the various ways people live and make their living.
+Attention is focused upon the relationships which exist between location, the physical environment and human activity.
 Examples of countries covered are Russia, Germany, France, China, Japan, and United Kingdom.

-An introductory level course giving a general overview of the land and people.
-Topics discussed will include the physical environment, cultural characteristics and the various ways people live and make their living.
-Attention will be focused upon the relationships which exist between location, the physical environment and human activity.
+Students are provided a general overview of the land and people.
+Topics discussed may include the physical environment, cultural characteristics and the various ways people live and make their living.
+Attention is focused upon the relationships which exist between location, the physical environment and human activity.
 Examples of countries covered are Mexico, Brazil, Argentina, Egypt, Republic of South Africa, Israel, Iran, and India.

 GEOG 2364.
 Geo-Spatial Technology.
 3 Hours.

-An introduction to technologies, such as geographic information systems (GIS) and global positioning systems (GPS), that are used to map and study the Earth.
-The emphasis is on the application of these technologies in areas of environmental and natural resources management, business and marketing, and law enforcement and national security.
+Students are introduced to technologies, such as geographic information systems (GIS) and global positioning systems (GPS), that are used to map and study the Earth.
+The emphasis is placed on the application of these technologies in areas of environmental and natural resources management, business and marketing, and law enforcement and national security.

 GEOG 2464.
 Intro to Geographic Info Sys.
 4 Hours.

-This course will introduce basics of geographic information systems (GIS) with an emphasis on environmental and resource management applications.
-Students will design and develop a digital spatial database, perform spatial analyses, create hardcopy maps, and generate reports.
-Students will be introduced to several GIS software packages.
+Students are introduced to the basics of geographic information systems (GIS) with an emphasis on environmental and resource management applications.
+Students design and develop a digital spatial database, perform spatial analyses, create hardcopy maps, and generate reports.
+Students are introduced to several GIS software packages.
 This course does incorporate a laboratory component.

 GEOG 3301.
 Environmental Geography.
 3 Hours.